ProgramistaAbuk/abrix/README.md

 Keep in mind to use  the full version, e.g '10.1.3' not '10'

+> [!NOTE]
+> Keep in mind that when the program creates tomcat on linux, you must go into the `tomcat/bin` folder and run `sudo chmod 777 ./*sh` - this ensures all files are executable and allows tomcat to properly run

 - General info on tags

 All tags have the same syntax after [TAGNAME] {}, you put in variables as such: